syncfusion-content/maui-docs/MAUI/NumericEntry/Getting-Started.md

 You can find the complete getting started sample of .NET MAUI from this [link.](https://github.com/SyncfusionExamples/maui-numericentry-samples)

-## ShowBorder
+## Border visibility

-The `ShowBorder` property is used to modify the visibility of border.
-The following code example demonstrates how to change the border visibility in [`SfNumericEntry`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html).
-The default value of the `ShowBorder` property is **true**.
+The [`SfNumericEntry`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfNumericEntry.html) ShowBorder property is used to modify the visibility of border and its default value is **true**.
+The following code example demonstrates how to change the border visibility,

 {% tabs %}
 {% highlight xaml %}